 Need a MySQL database backup?
 Most WordPress hosts, including Kinsta, have automated backups so you don’t have to worry about manually backing them up yourself in case of an emergency.

 However, there might be times where you need a copy of your latest MySQL database.
-This could be because your migrating hosts or perhaps you want to do some local development.
+This could be because you’re migrating hosts or perhaps you want to do some local development.
 In any case, you can follow this quick and easy tutorial below on how to two incredibly easy ways to backup your MySQL database.

 How to Backup MySQL Database with phpMyAdmin